awsdocs/aws-doc-sdk-examples/cpp/example_code/ec2/README.md

 ## Overview

-Shows how to use the AWS SDK for C++ to work with Amazon Elastic Compute Cloud (Amazon EC2) (Amazon EC2).
+Shows how to use the AWS SDK for C++ to work with Amazon Elastic Compute Cloud (Amazon EC2).

 <!--custom.overview.start-->
 <!--custom.overview.end-->